What is a PIK Loan?

-Depending on the case, the payment of interest may be made by another debt security, by the borrowing of a company’s securities or by the issuance of stock options.
+Depending on the case, the payment of interest may be made by another debt security, by the borrowing of a company’s securities, or by the issuance of stock options.

 Upon maturity or refinancing of the loan, the total amount of the original loan plus the PIK notes issued in lieu of interest is repaid.

-PIK loans are taken if a company has a liquidity problem, but then has the capability to pay interest without paying in cash form.
+PIK loans are taken if a company has a liquidity problem, but has the capability to pay interest without paying in cash form.
 This is attractive to companies that want to avoid making current cash outlays for debt interest, such as during a management or leveraged buyout, or during a growth phase of the business.
-In order to protect their own liquid assets, companies pay their liabilities with the help of new liabilities.
+In order to protect their liquid assets, companies pay their liabilities with the help of new liabilities.

 Though this type of credit has high growth potential, it is also very expensive and risky.
 Its interest is higher than other loans which is charged on a compound basis.
-PIK loans do not generate any cash flow before term; they are subordinated to conventional debt and mezzanine debt; and they are generally not bought on assets.
+PIK loans do not generate any cash flow before term; they are subordinated to conventional debt and mezzanine debt; and they are generally not based on assets.
 In addition, PIK loans are usually treated as unsecured credit.
 They tend to lead to large losses in the event of a default.

 Payment-in-kind loans are usually issued by companies in poor financial condition that do not have the cash to pay interest.
 They are undertaken by investors that do not depend on the routine cash flow of the borrower as the repayment source of their investments.
-From a borrower’s perspective, PIK loans may be utilized, as a tranche or part of a bigger funding package, to fund acquisitions and leveraged buyouts in general.
+From a borrower’s perspective, PIK loans may be utilized as a tranche or part of a bigger funding package to fund acquisitions and leveraged buyouts in general.
 However, it must be noted that it is fraught with risk and very high interest rates.
 PIK loans will either provide a company with the cash needed to recover or simply aggravate the situation and multiply the risks involved.
 Companies must successfully weigh the benefits of the investment vis-à-vis the cost of obtaining same.